MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 The `CardPart` page type is an entity-oriented page type for inclusion in another page, for example, in a FactBox.

 > [!IMPORTANT]
 > Because entity-oriented pages represent a *single* entity, such as a customer or an item, don't use a `Repeater` group in the construction of entity-oriented pages.
 If you do, some of the repeater's features may not work properly, and it may not get the expected size.
 However, an entity-oriented page *can* embed a `ListPart` part page that, in turn, contains a repeater control.
-Learn more about how to user repeater controls [Working with Repeater Controls](devenv-repeater-controls.md).
+Learn more about how to user repeater controls [Work with repeater controls](devenv-repeater-controls.md).
 >
 > If you currently have an entity-oriented page that uses a repeater, in most cases, you can just change the page type from `Card` to `List`, or `CardPart` to `ListPart`.
 In some cases, it is more complicated.
 For example, if the page has actions that act on the grid or variables that are used in the grid.